tyler58546/pmp-a330-fbw-compatibility/README.md

 ## Known Issues
 * EFB is missing
 * Printer does not work
+* Incompatible with the development version of A32NX

 ## License
 The Project Mega Pack A330 FBW A32NX Compatibility Mod is released under the MIT License.